boppana-tejkiran/Blog-Writing-Agent/README.md

 # Blog-Writing-Agent
-An LLM based Agetic system that can automatically generate technical blogs on a given topic.
+An LLM based Agentic system that can automatically generate technical blogs on a given topic.